vmware-tanzu/apps-cli-plugin/docs/command-reference/tanzu_apps_workload_update.md

       --sub-path path                  relative path inside the repo or image to treat as application root (to unset, pass empty string "")
       --tail                           show logs while waiting for workload to become ready --tail-timestamp                 show logs and add timestamp to each log line while waiting for workload to become ready
-  -t, --type type                      distinguish workload type
+  -t, --type type                      distinguish workload type (default "web")
       --wait                           waits for workload to become ready --wait-timeout duration          timeout for workload to become ready when waiting (default 10m0s) -y, --yes                            accept all prompts